-Under the revised output floor, banks' risk-weighted assets must be calculated as the higher of

-- total RWA calculated using the approaches that the bank has supervisory approval to use in accordance with the Basel capital framework (including both standardised and internal modelbased approaches); and - b.
-72.5 per cent. of the total risk-weighted assets calculated using only the standardised approaches.
+- (a) Under the revised output floor, banks' risk-weighted assets must be calculated as the higher of total RWA calculated using the approaches that the bank has supervisory approval to use in accordance with the Basel capital framework (including both standardised and internal model- based approaches); and - (b) 72.5 per cent. of the total RWA calculated using only the standardised approaches.